mjdecker/mjdecker.github.io/_notes/software-testing/path-testing.md

 	* From the structure of the program
 	* By utilizing knowledge (inner workings) of the program
 * Good for assessing test quality
-* But, not as helpful for identifing the test cases
+* But, not as helpful for identifying the test cases

 # White-box Testing (continued)
 * Goal is to insure all the code is exercised